Table of contents

 - Consent – The university defines consent as a freely and affirmatively communicated willingness to participate in sexual activity, expressed by clear, mutually understandable, unambiguous words or actions.

-- Incapacitation – Incapacitation is a state where one cannot make rational, reasonable decisions because the person lacks the ability to understand the who, what, when, where, why, or how of the sexual interaction.
+- Incapacitation – Incapacitation is a state where one cannot make reasoned decisions because the person lacks the ability to understand the who, what, when, where, why, or how of the sexual interaction.
 If it is unclear whether or not a person is incapacitated, assume the person is unable to give consent.
 Sexual activity with someone who one should know to be – or based on the circumstances should reasonably have known to be – mentally or physically incapacitated constitutes a violation of this policy.

 - Investigation – An investigation is a fact-finding process conducted by a trained investigator (two, in most cases).
 In investigating allegations of sexual misconduct, assigned investigators collect information relevant to the allegation of sexual misconduct.
 This includes but is not limited to interviews, statements, and physical evidence.
 The investigator(s) will write an investigative report which includes information and evidence collected.
 The respondent and claimant will have an opportunity to review the investigative report prior to a hearing.